-In 2018, juniors Justin Sherman and Rebecca DiLuzio created the Duke Cyber Team and Cyber Club, motivated by the desire to expand the depth of cyber-related activity on campus.
-Sponsored by the Duke Program in American Grand Strategy (AGS) and the Office of Information Technology (OIT), the cyber initiative educates members and the Duke community at large on cutting-edge cyber issues through two fronts: the Cyber Team, a competitive group that meets weekly in rigorous preparation for 'war rooms' like the Atlantic Council's Cyber 9/12; and the Cyber Club, which hosts public events open to the entire Duke community.
+In 2018, then-sophomores Justin Sherman and Rebecca DiLuzio created the Duke Cyber Team and Cyber Club, motivated by the desire to expand the depth of cyber-related activity on campus.
+Sponsored by the Duke Program in American Grand Strategy (AGS) and the Office of Information Technology (OIT), the cyber initiative educates members and the Duke community at large on cutting-edge tech issues through two main fronts: the Cyber Team, a competitive group that meets weekly in rigorous preparation for 'war rooms' like the Atlantic Council's Cyber 9/12 strategy challenge; and the Cyber Club, which hosts public events open to the entire Duke community.

 Get involved today!

-Contact President Justin Sherman at firstname.lastname@example.org or Vice President Inés Jordan-Zoob at email@example.com.
+Contact President Justin Sherman at email@example.com or Vice President Rebecca DiLuzio at firstname.lastname@example.org.

 The Cyber Club